Vicky Wu Davis

 Maria is a graduate from Brown University, University of CT School of Business and Harvard Business School Executive Program.
 In her off hours she enjoys travel, dance, the arts, and of course keeping up with the newest fashion trends.

 Web Administration Support Volunteer

 Hao is a tech entrepreneur passionate about sustainability.
-He’s currently lead front end developer at Practically Green.
-When not being an active member of the Boston startup community or volunteering at local nonprofits, Hao is at home in Wilmington hanging with his two kids, wife, and inlaws and burning the midnight candle learning about the sharing economy, food systems, behavior change, and permaculture.
+He’s currently Director of Web Services at Apitronics.
+When not being an active member of the Boston startup community or volunteering at local nonprofits, Hao is at home in Wilmington hanging with his two kids, wife, and inlaws and burning the midnight candle learning about food systems, behavior change, and permaculture.